-Once suspended from Medicaid coverage, beneficiaries will likely become uninsured.
+Once terminated from Medicaid coverage, beneficiaries will likely become uninsured.
 Needed medical services and prescription drugs, including those needed to maintain positive health outcomes, may be deferred or skipped.
-Because people without health coverage are less likely to have regular care, they are more likely to be hospitalized for avoidable health problems and to experience declines in their overall health.15 Further, during the one-month lock-out period, these now-uninsured patients present as uncompensated care to emergency departments, with high levels of need and cost-stretching already overburdened hospitals and clinics.
+Because people without health coverage are less likely to have regular care, they are more likely to be hospitalized for avoidable health problems and to experience declines in their overall health.
+Further, now-uninsured patients may present uncompensated care to emergency departments, with high levels of need and cost-stretching already overburdened hospitals and clinics.
 This will only lead to poorer health outcomes and higher uncompensated costs for providers.

 The impact of even short-term gaps in health insurance coverage has been well documented.
-In a 2003 analysis, researchers from the Urban Institute found that people who are uninsured for less than 6 months are less likely to have a usual source of care that is not an emergency room, more likely to lack confidence in their ability to get care and more likely to have unmet medical or prescription drug needs.16 A 2006 analysis of Medicaid enrollees in Oregon found that those who lost Medicaid coverage but experienced a coverage gap of fewer than 10 months were less likely to have a primary care visit and more likely to report unmet health care needs and medical debt when compared with those continuously insured.17
+In a 2003 analysis, researchers from the Urban Institute found that people who are uninsured for less than 6 months are less likely to have a usual source of care that is not an emergency room, more likely to lack confidence in their ability to get care and more likely to have unmet medical or prescription drug needs.
+A 2006 analysis of Medicaid enrollees in Oregon found that those who lost Medicaid coverage but experienced a coverage gap of fewer than 10 months were less likely to have a primary care visit and more likely to report unmet health care needs and medical debt when compared with those continuously insured.

 The consequences of disruptions in coverage are even more concerning for consumers with high health needs.
 A 2008 analysis of Medicaid enrollees in California found that interruptions in Medicaid coverage were associated with a higher risk of hospitalization for conditions such as heart failure, diabetes, and chronic obstructive disorders.
-In addition to the poorer health outcomes for patients, these avoidable hospitalizations are also costly for the state.18 Similarly, a separate 2008 study of Medicaid enrollees with diabetes who experienced disruptions in coverage found that the per member per month cost following reenrollment after a coverage gap rose by an average of \$239, and enrollees were more likely to incur inpatient and emergency room expenses following reenrollment compared to the period of time before the enrollee lost coverage.19
+In addition to the poorer health outcomes for patients, these avoidable hospitalizations are also costly for the state.
+Similarly, a separate 2008 study of Medicaid enrollees with diabetes who experienced disruptions in coverage found that the per member per month cost following reenrollment after a coverage gap rose by an average of \$239, and enrollees were more likely to incur inpatient and emergency room expenses following reenrollment compared to the period of time before the enrollee lost coverage.

-When the beneficiary re-enrolls in Medicaid after their benefits are suspended, they will be sicker and have higher health care needs.
-Studies repeatedly show that the uninsured are less likely than the insured to get preventive care and services for major chronic conditions.20 Public programs will end up spending more to bring these beneficiaries back to health.
+When the beneficiary re-enrolls in Medicaid, they will be sicker and have higher health care needs.
+Studies repeatedly show that the uninsured are less likely than the insured to get preventive care and services for major chronic conditions.
+Public programs will end up spending more to bring these beneficiaries back to health.